Felipinski/ShaderSlide/README.md

 Link: https://github.com/Felipinski/ShaderSlide/blob/main/Assets/Project/Shaders/VertexDisplacement_Vibrate.shader

-(This techniques can also be used with the particle system to animate meshes)
+(These techniques can also be used with the particle system to animate meshes)

 ![VertexDisplacement](https://user-images.githubusercontent.com/59582811/191853615-210dc575-dc72-42e8-8f44-27187724e805.gif)